8 Uniquely Memorable Things to do in Cozumel: Travel Guide [2025]

 Absolutely!
 You can easily visit Cozumel on a day trip from Playa del Carmen.
 After all, it’s only a 40-minute ferry trip.
 But you should catch an early ferry to make the most of your day on the island.
 Reserving a rental car ahead of time will save you time haggling with rental agencies once you arrive.

-I think 2 or 3 days is a good amount of time to spend on Cozumel.
+I think 2 or 3 days is a suitable amount of time to spend on Cozumel.
 It will give you enough time to see the highlights and join a diving or snorkeling tour to see the incredible coral reefs that the island is famous for.

 When is the best time to visit Cozumel, Mexico?

 If you’re hoping to beat the crowds, April through October is the best time to come.
-The summer months are hot and humid as this is the rainy season.
-However, showers are typically isolated to an hour or so in the afternoon, so there’s no need to worry about rain derailing your trip.
+The summer months are hot and humid, as this is the rainy season.
+But rain usually only lasts an hour or so in the afternoon, so your trip won’t be ruined.
 Average temperatures at this time of year are between 85-90°F (26-32°C).
-Keep in mind that June through October is hurricane season– watch the weather reports closely if you visit during these months, so you don’t get caught in a storm.

 - Top Things to do in Riviera Maya, Mexico